 The ASB offers Exposure Drafts on proposed changes to USPAP during the revision process for public comment.
 All active Exposure Drafts can be viewed below.
 Exposure Drafts always have comment deadlines, and the Boards read and consider each comment received prior to making any changes.
 To offer public comment on an active Exposure Draft, please submit your comments at: https://www.surveymonkey.com/r/ASBComments.

-On May 27, 2021 the ASB released a Discussion Draft.
+On August 18, 2021 the ASB released an Exposure Draft.
 Read more in the section above.

 The Appraisal Standards Board voted on February 19, 2021 to extend the effective date of the current 2020-21 USPAP through December 31, 2022.
 Click here to learn more.
 Questions?
 Read the FAQs.

 The ASB & USPAP: Information for Appraisers and Their Clients

 a Residential Appraisal

 This brochure is intended to help appraisers and users of appraisal services become more familiar with the role, function, and activities of the ASB and the process by which USPAP is developed and revised.

 chart provides some examples of the many types of assignments an appraiser may

 This sample residential Restricted Appraisal Report complies with the 2020-21 edition of USPAP Standards Rule 2-2(b).